324 pp., 6.125 x 9.25, 12 halftones

 About the Author

-Chad E. Pearson is lecturer at the University of North Texas.
+Chad E. Pearson is assistant professor of history at the University of North Texas.

 For more information about Chad E. Pearson, visit the Author Page.